SIsilicon/Godot-God-Rays-Plugin/README.md

 #  Godot God Rays Plugin

-This is a plugin made for Godot 3.1.
+This is a plugin made for Godot 3.2.
 It contains a node to create a real-time volumetric effect for video games.
+This is a post-processing effect, so the performance hit depends on the size of the screen/viewport.

+[TOC]

 ## Installation